Trodelvy® (sacituzumab govitecan-hziy)

 Retrospective, Observational Real-World Study8

-Table 1.
-Select Baseline Patient Characteristics: Overall and by Subtype8
+Table 7.
+Select Baseline Demographics and Disease Characteristics: Overall and by Subtype8

 Overall